apache/cloudstack-documentation/source/adminguide/systemvm.rst

 -  Set up a SSL wild-card certificate and domain name resolution

--  Set up SSL certificate for specific FQDN and configure load-balancer (optional ssl offloading)
+-  Set up SSL certificate for specific FQDN and configure load-balancer (with ssl offloading optional)

 Changing the Console Proxy SSL Certificate and Domain